-- Press © to start a digital compass reading operation (page E-33).
-This will take an initial reading and then take readings every second for 60 seconds. - second for ob seconds.
+- Press © to start a digital compass reading operation (page E-25). .
+This will take an initial reading and then take readings every

+- Inis will take an initial reading and then take readings every second for 60 seconds.
 If a bearing memory direction angle value is already displayed, it means that there is a reading already stored in Bearing Memory.
-If this happens, press (a) to clear the Bearing Memory reading and exit the bearing memory screen before performing the above step.
+If this happens, press (E) to clear the Bearing Memory reading and exit the bearing memory screen before performing the above step.

-- 2. During the 60 seconds that digital compass readings are being taken, press (E) to store the current - During the 60 seconds that digital compass readings are being taken, press (£) to store the current reading in Bearing Memory.

-\ The Bearing Memory direction angle flashes for about one second as it is stored in Bearing Memory.
-After that, the Bearing Memory screen (which shows the bearing memory direction angle and pointerly will appear, and a new 60-second direction reading operation will start.

-\ You can press (£) at any time while the Bearing Memory screen is displayed, to start a new 60-second direction reading operation.
+- 2. During the 60 seconds that digital compass readings are being taken, press (E) to store the current reading in Bearing Memory - reading in Bearing Memory.
+The Bearing Memory direction angle flashes for about one second as it is stored in Bearing Memory.
+After that, the Bearing Memory screen (which shows the bearing memory direction angle and pointer) will appear, and a new 60-second direction reading operation will start.
+You can press () at any time while the Bearing Memory screen is displayed, to start a new 60-second direction reading operation.
 Doing so will display the direction angle for the direction that the 12 o'clock position of the watch is pointed.
 The direction angle of the current reading will disappear from the display after the 60-second direction reading operation is complete.

-\ During the first 60 seconds after vou display the Bearing Memory screen or during a 60 second. - disappear from the display after the 60-second direction reading operation is complete.

-During the first 60 seconds after you display the Bearing Memory screen or during a 60-second direction reading operation you triggered by pressing © while the Bearing Memory screen is on the display, the direction stored in memory is indicated by a Bearing Memory pointer.

-Pressing © while the Bearing Memory screen is displayed will clear the reading currently in Bearing Memory and start a new 60-second direction reading operation.
+During the first 60 seconds after you display the Bearing Memory screen or during a 60-second direction reading operation you triggered by pressing () while the Bearing Memory pointer.
+Pressing () while the Bearing Memory screen is displayed the reading our evaluation of the display after the start and the display the Bearing Memory pointer. - Pressing (c) while the Bearing Memory screen is displayed will clear the reading currently in Bearing Memory and start a new 60-second direction reading operation.